temporalio/documentation/docs/php/hello-world.md

 }
 ```

-So, let's recap what was done in this "Hello world" example.
-We have three main parts here:
-1. The main script, that instantiates an instance of `WorkflowClientInterface`, creates a workflow and starts it.
-2. Workflow code.
-3. Activity code.

-Both workflow and activity code in our example consist of interface and implementation.
-But it is not a requirement, we
+Both workflow and activity code in our example have both interface and implementation.
-can skip interfaces and just mark classes with corresponding attributes and everything will continue working.
-But how
+But we could skip interfaces and just mark classes with corresponding attributes and everything will continue working.
-does the workflow client know about interface implementations?
+But how does the workflow client know about interface implementations?
 How does Temporal know what PHP class should be executed?

+### Roadrunner and Temporal Worker

 To answer this question we need to take a look at how an instance of `WorkflowClientInterface` is created.
-This is the
+This is the part where [RoadRunner](https://roadrunner.dev) comes into a play.

-part where [RoadRunner](https://roadrunner.dev) comes into a play.
-In our example under the hood RoadRunner executes
+In our example under the hood RoadRunner executes `worker.php` script:
-`worker.php` script:

 ```php
 declare(strict_types=1);